 Table of Contents

-Luminar Neo is available here for $79 (Use coupon shotkit10neo to save $10)
+You can download Luminar Neo here (Use code shotkit10neo to save $10)

-Both photo editors offer a 30-day money-back guarantee and are available for Windows and Mac.
+Neo offers a 30-day money-back guarantee and is available for Windows and Mac.

 When I interviewed Skylum, here’s what they had to say: